Skip to main content

 When faced with a perceived threat, whether it’s a deadline or a physical danger, this axis initiates a chemical cascade culminating in the release of cortisol.
 This system is designed for acute, short-term survival.

 The second is your metabolic circuitry, governed largely by insulin.
 Every meal you consume sends signals through this pathway.
 A diet rich in whole, unprocessed foods elicits a calm, measured insulin response, facilitating the orderly transport of glucose into cells for energy.
+Conversely, a diet high in refined carbohydrates and sugars triggers a loud, urgent insulin surge, a metabolic shout that demands immediate attention from the entire system.
+This pathway dictates energy storage, fat metabolism, and cellular fuel availability.

 The third is the somatotropic axis, the pathway governing growth and repair, orchestrated by Growth Hormone (GH).
 This system is responsible for maintaining lean body mass, mobilizing fat for energy, and overseeing the constant work of cellular regeneration.
-Peptide therapies like and are designed to speak directly to this axis.
+Peptide therapies like Sermorelin and Ipamorelin are designed to speak directly to this axis.

 These three networks are not isolated; they are deeply intertwined, constantly influencing one another.
 The messages of one system can amplify, dampen, or distort the messages of the others.